chalatz/tours/pages/info/reviews-comments-content.md

 reviews:
 - year: "2021"
   text: |-
-    Nicholas it was a pleasure meeting you.
-Glad to bring some business to Rhodes and hope to return again one day.
-Kostas and Jakob were the best.
-Thank you for arranging our tour and coming down to the dock to greet us. <br>**Ken, H. and Family (Aug 24th) USA**
+    Dear Nick and Mike, Thanks so much for the tour - it was a great way to see the beautiful island in a few hours and gave us a taste of where we want to go next time, we visit Rhodes!
+Once again thanks and we’ll make sure to recommend you to anyone we know coming to Rhodes! <br>Best, **Margaret M. (24 Aug) Switzerland**

     Hi Nick- We had a wonderful time and would not change a thing with Michael.
 Our experience was fantastic.
 We love Rhodes!
 I will let fellow Altour agents be aware of your service. <br>Best - **Diane (Aug 6th) Newport Beach, CA, US**